obsidian-tasks-group/obsidian-tasks/contributing/Documentation/Templates for common text snippets.md

 - Click on the `<%` icon in the Ribbon
 - Use `Ctrl + P` or `Cmd + P` to trigger the Command Palette and select the pinned command `Templater: Open Insert Template modal`

+## Naming templates

+Please use lower-case names for template files, to distinguish them from the actual documentation pages.